Forge Guard Warpath Forged Minions Endgame Build for Last Epoch (Patch 1.1.7)

 Warpath

 Warpath Icon Warpath is the MVP of this build.
 For starters, Warpath is creating our Forged Minions for us, completely removing the need to manually cast Forge Strike Icon Forge Strike.
 With Moving Forge, you will very comfortably be able to cap on Forged Weapons, that being 12 of them.
 On top of this, it provides us a way to shred Armor and Fire Resistance from mobs simply by existing within melee range.
-There's a drawback on this skill normally, where it prohibits Mana regeneration while spinning.
-We circumvent this a bit with Dark Nexus, however it is still very possible to run out of Mana if you're spamming either Void Cleave Icon Void Cleave or Healing Hands Icon Healing Hands.
+Mana is generated through Dark Nexus, to enable unrestrained usage of Void Cleave Icon Void Cleave.

 3.4.1.